isaac-perez7053/SymmState/README.md

 This will install all necessary dependencies for SymmState and make it ready for use.

 2. For symmetry-related functionality, download smodes [here](https://iso.byu.edu/iso/isolinux.php)
 3. Once downloaded, type 'symmstate' to configure the package to your needs!
 Look at tests/live for examples of how to use the package.

+## Testing

+To find some basic tests, run:
+'''bash
+symmstate test --help
+'''

 ## Features